DPGFernando/ChatApp/README.md

 # ChatApp
-This is oneway chatapp
+This is oneway chatapp.
-This is built using python
+This is built using python.
-Need to develop more
+Need to develop more.